-There are a few different ways to enrol students in bulk in Arbor, rather than enrolling students one at a time.
-The most suitable option will depend on your needs as a school - we usually recommend the spreadsheet for large schools, including secondaries.
+There are a few different ways to enrol students in bulk into courses in Arbor, rather than enrolling students one at a time.
+The most suitable option will depend on your needs as a school - take a look below for more details.

 What permissions are needed?